 In addition, you will also typically be asked to take a medical exam.
 During this exam, you will likely be asked some additional health related questions by the paramedical professional who conducts the examination.
 You will also be asked to submit a blood and a urine sample.

 In some cases, the life insurance company may also want to see additional health information.
-They may be able to get this from your medical records from your primary care physician, any specialist that you see, or from both.
+You’ll need to give them permission if they ask for medical records.

 How Much Will Your Life Insurance Policy Cost with Osteoporosis?